 If you have not visited Mysore while in India, let me tell you that you are missing out on a treat.
 In fact, an amateur estimate puts the Mysore Palace as the second most visited landmark in India after the Taj Mahal.
 Mysore has several forms of transportation available in the form of roadways, train station (it’s a junction) and the Mysore Airport, also called the Mandakalli Airport.
-Although it has a relatively low capacity of passenger accommodation (200 people), the major connecting routes with almost everywhere ensure a smooth operability for all of its passengers.
+Although it has a relatively low capacity of passenger accommodation (200 people), the major connecting routes with almost everywhere ensuring a smooth operability for all of its passengers.

 The Heritage City

 Now onto the city itself.
 Mysore is often called the cultural capital of the state of Karnataka because of its contributions and major artworks.
-Mysore has a very pleasant weather all year round, but the best time to visit the place is undoubtedly during the Navaratri festival.
-It is a 9 day long festival and at the 10th day (Vijayadashami), a royal procession emerges from the Mysore Palace, replete with elephants carrying the royal sword.
+Mysore has a very pleasant weather all year round, but the best time to visit the place is during the Navaratri festival.
+It is a 9-day long and at the 10th day (Vijayadashami), a royal procession emerges from the Mysore Palace, replete with elephants carrying the royal sword.
 Needless to say, it is one of the grandest festivals in the country and if you are thinking of visiting during the time, better start planning ahead- almost all tourist capacities are always filled to the brim.
 The festival, called by the name of Mysore Dasara was started as early as the 15th century and the main attraction is undoubtedly the Mysore Palace, which is lit up by about 100000 lights during the period.
 Then there is also the Dasara exhibition to check out, held in front of the palace.

 Adventure for you

-Mystore Tourist Attractions
+Mysore Tourist Attractions

 Coming back to Mysore, visit the Mysore zoo (Sri Chamarajendra Zoological Gardens).
 It is one of the oldest zoos in Southern India and has a huge collection of species you can rarely find anywhere else in the world including green anacondas and white rhinoceroses.
 Following closely on its heels is the Ranganthittu Bird Sanctuary.
-It is situated on the banks of the Kaveri river and is a mere 3 km. from the historic town of Srirangapatna which itself has a huge historic significance of the ancient times due to the presence of the temple of Sri Ranganathaswamy.
+It is situated on the banks of the Kaveri river and is a mere 3 km. from the historic town of Srirangapatna which itself has a huge historical significance of the ancient times due to the presence of the temple of Sri Ranganathaswamy.
 Needless to say, the intricate carvings of the temple are a feat worthy of being in a class of its own.